flowdock/api-docs/docs/scim.md

 #### Response fields:

 - **Resources** An array of user objects.
-    - **id** The ID of the user object in Flowdock.
+    - **id** The ID of the user object in CA Flowdock.
     - **externalId** The extenal id of the user.
 It has the same value as `userName`.
     - **userName** The user account name used to identify the user.
 This will be the Subject's NameID passed by the SAML provider.
     - **name** Information about the user's name.
         - **givenName** First name.
-As Flowdock only record's a user's full name, this will be the part of the name that precedes the first space.
+As CA Flowdock only record's a user's full name, this will be the part of the name that precedes the first space.
         - **familyName** Last name.
 This is everything after the first space in a user's name.
     - **meta** SCIM metadata.
         - **location** The URL for this user resource.